SiskinV/mvp/README.md

   - Next step was getting data from service.
 In utils->getCriptoData.js there are two functions that do this job for us.(One for getting data and other for making cryMap)
-  - Axios was used here for fetching data from service(async await) and i used map cryMap(id->{name,price}) to extract particular data that i need (id,name and price), after making cryMap i deleted everyting in Coins table and inserted every key,value pair of my map.It work slightly different for different services.
+  - Axios was used here for fetching data from service(async await) and i used map cryMap(id->{name,price}) to extract particular data that i need (id,name and price), after making cryMap i deleted everyting in Coins table and inserted every key,value pair of my map.It works slightly different for different services.

   - Cron job was used for making it work on every hour (->Utils->Cron)
+  - Cron does the function above.
   - In cron we choose which service we want to use (Nomics or Gecko) , they are both defined in ->Config->config.json

   - One route for getiing all data about cryptocurrencies http://localhost:5000/api/v1/coins/getAllCoins
-  - On this call we call our async function getAllCurrencies (->Controller->coin-controller), it's a basic function for getting data from one table in database and returning data as a json with status(200) if everything works good
+  - On this call we call our async function getAllCurrencies (->Controller->coin-controller), it's a basic function for getting data from one table in database and returning data as a json with status(200) if everything works good.

   - I used this call on frontend for getting data and then rendering it in simple table that i found on material-ui api.

   - For starting both backend and frontend use command: npm start